 There are many advantages of electronic medical record over paper records; however, members must ensure they have backup protocols in place for secure storage and retrieval of records.
-Regardless of the backup provision, i.e. a third-party provider or a designated server, the member is responsible to ensure they are confirming the backups are done.
-Backup schedules should be at minimum daily, regular intervals, encrypted, and a process should be in place to confirm the backups were successful.
+Regardless of the backup provision, i.e. a third-party provider or a designated server, the member is responsible for confirming the backups are done successfully.
+Backups should be scheduled at regular intervals (minimum daily) and should be encrypted.
 Periodic testing of the backups should be done.